brorarangers/brorarangers.github.io/_posts/2018-05-17-disco-night.md

 quote:
 edited:
 ---
-It matters little where your interests lie, the 19th March 2018 has already been filling your news feeds for a while now.
+It matters little where your interests lie, the 19th May 2018 has already been filling your news feeds for a while now.

 If the Royal Wedding isn't up your street, that's OK.
 If the FA Cup does little to stir the blood, no bother.
 At least it is Scottish Cup Day.